qutip/qutip/doc/guide/guide-bloch.rst

    :align: center

 Notice that, in contrast to states or vectors, each point remains the same color as the initial point.
 This is because adding multiple data points using the add_points function is interpreted, by default, to correspond to a single data point (single qubit state) plotted at different times.
 This is very useful when visualizing the dynamics of a qubit.
-An example of this is given in the *[ExamplesBlochQubitDecay Qubit Decay on the Bloch Sphere]* example.
+An example of this is given in the example :ref:`examples_bloch_qubit_decay`.
 If we want to plot additional qubit states we can call additional `add_points` functions:

 >>> xz=zeros(20)
 >>> yz=[sin(th) for th in linspace(0,pi,20)]